 - Back up your CRM data before following the steps in this article.

-- You can upload data into Microsoft Dynamics CRM in multiple ways.
+- You can upload data into Salesforce CRM in multiple ways.
 The steps to upload data may differ based on the procedure you choose to follow.

 - If you are unable to upload data even after following the steps below, then send an email to email@example.com for assistance.